gemfire/gemfire-developer-website/content/examples/nativeclient-simple-put-get-remove.md

 ---
+title: VMware GemFire .NET Client - Put, Get, Remove
 date: '2021-07-28'
-description: This is a sample code with minimum functions like put, get and remove from a region on cache server(s).
-It's a command line simple program that connects to a region using cache factory object and does not involve any dependency on Java.

 lastmod: '2021-03-19'
 repo: https://github.com/dkhopade/gemfire-dotnet-nc
-title: VMware GemFire .NET Client - Put, Get, Remove
 tags:
   - .Net Client
 type: examples
-weight:
+description: This is a sample code with minimum functions like put, get and remove from a region on cache server(s).
+It's a command line simple program that connects to a region using cache factory object and does not involve any dependency on Java.
 ---

 This is a sample code with minimum functions like put, get and remove from a region on cache server(s).
 It's a simple command line program that connects to a region using a cache factory object and does not involve any dependency on Java.